 26. The strongest El Niño and La Niña events since the pre-industrial era have occurred over the past 50 years, and that variability is unusually high when compared with the average variability during the past millennium.
-There have been three occurrences of extreme El Niño events during the modern observational period (1982–1983, 1997–1998 and 2015–), all characterized by pronounced rainfall in the normally dry equatorial eastern Pacific.
+There have been three occurrences of extreme El Niño events during the modern observational period (1982–1983, 1997–1998 and 2015–2016), all characterized by pronounced rainfall in the normally dry equatorial eastern Pacific.
 There have been two occurrences of extreme La Niña events (1988–1989 and 1998–1999).
+At a more regional level we note that the influence of ENSO events on rainfall is more heterogeneous and depends on the confluence with other climatic oscillations of different periodicity acting simultaneously.
+In addition to rainfall ENSO influences on other ocean-atmospheric variables such as sea temperatureand positive anomalies in the Southeast Pacifichave great consequences on fishing,affecting the economy of countries like Peru.

 27. Extreme El Niño and La Niña events are likely to occur more frequently with global warming and intensify existing impacts, with drier or wetter responses in several regions across the globe, even with relatively low levels of future global warming.